manoaj/BugAlertsUI/README.md

 ## Usage

-1. Install and run the BugAlerts_Backend by following the instructions at https://github.com/manoaj/BugAlerts_Backend/.
+1. Install and run the BugAlertsAPI by following the instructions at https://github.com/manoaj/BugAlertsAPI/.
-2. Make sure the BugAlerts_Backend is running.
+2. Make sure the BugAlertsAPI is running.
 3. Navigate to the BugAlerts_Frontend directory.
 4. Run the frontend application using: